 Focus on your relationship with materials and processes, and develop this dialogue.
 Articulate what it is about how you use materials and explore processes that bring specificity to your work.

-Analyze the system you/your work operates in and the dynamics at play.
+Analyze the system you and your work operates in and the dynamics at play.
 Understand, apply and draw connections between your work and its context.

 Fulfilling the promise of your work.

-Realize a major project (Thesis).
-Establish a decision-making process that is responsive to change, that you can communicate, and that can generalize to your practice after you graduate.
-Challenge yourself to develop rhetoric regarding that expresses the importance of your work in the world today.
+Realize a major project, the Thesis.
+Establish a decision-making process that is responsive to change, that you can communicate, and that can be generalized to your practice after you graduate.
+Challenge yourself to develop rhetoric regarding the importance in the world today.